BettercareHealth/bettercare/nc/nc-9.md

 ### 9-18 How can you prevent Rhesus haemolytic disease?

-The Rh positive fetal red cells that cross the placenta can be destroyed, before they sensitise the mother, by giving her 100 µg (4 ml) anti-D immunoglobulin by intramuscular injection within 72 hours.
+The Rh positive fetal red cells that cross the placenta can be destroyed, before they sensitise the mother, by giving her 100 µg (4&nbsp;ml) anti-D immunoglobulin by intramuscular injection within 72 hours.
 This is usually given after delivery of an Rh-negative mother.
 However, anti-D immunoglobulin must also be given after any of the above complications of pregnancy.
 Unfortunately it is useless giving the mother anti-D immunoglobulin if she has already been sensitised and has developed her own anti-D antibodies.

 > Give all Rhesus-negative mothers anti-D immunoglobulin after delivery.